coding-bootcamps-eu/framework-projects/README.md

 ### ToDo App

 1. Please create a new repository named `bootcamp-todo-app` in your personal account.
 The repository should be public.
 The other settings you can setup for you own needs.
-You can do this <a href="https://github.com/new" target="_blank">here</a>
+You can do this <a href="https://github.com/new" target="_blank">here</a> [here](https://workshops.de target="_blank")

 2. Create an issue in THIS repository with the label `todo-app-init`.
 The easiest way is to use the <a href="https://github.com/coding-bootcamps-eu/framework-projects/issues/new/choose" target="_blank">template here</a>